worflor/woflo-petsplus-mod/README.md

 # Pets+ (Pets Plus)
-A Minecraft mod that adds customizable pets with unique roles and abilities to enhance your gameplay experience.
+A Minecraft mod that adds expands pets with unique roles and abilities to enhance your gameplay experience.

 ## Pet Roles and Levelling
-Each pet role has a unique set of abilities that enhance your gameplay in different ways.
-Choose the one that best fits your playstyle!
+Each role has a unique set of abilities, and can be applied to *any* tamable/trustable entity. *So MaNY wAcKy CoMbInAtiOnS*!

 1. **Guardian** — a loyal shield that steps between you and the world.
 It absorbs punishment for you and steadies you against knockbacks and volleys.